juangtato-ds/multi-app-python-demo-structure/README.md

 This file contains services for:
   * The broker (rabbitmq).
   * The backend (redis).
+  * The celery worker for tasks.
-  * The celery worker, which has beat implemented (command for periodic task).
+  * The celery worker for cron tasks.
   * The REST API, exposed in port 8000.
   * The flower server, exposed in port 5556.